qualified/mag-lev/README.md

 end
 ```

-Here we use the special `argument` method which declares that the first argument passed in will be called `user` and 2nd will be called `changes.
+Here we use the special `argument` method which declares that the first argument passed in will be called `user` and 2nd will be called `changes`.
 This method will handled initializing the arguments regardless if being ran in-process or when being handled by a queue.

 It also provides additional features.
 First, it setup a getter method.
 Then, using the `type` option, we setup a guard to